erigones/esdc-docs/user-guide/storage/redundancy.rst

 Stripped mirror (RAID 10)
 -------------------------

 Stripped mirror is a combination a stripping between mirror vdev types.
-This is a best performing RAID level for small random reads.
+This is the best performing RAID level for small random reads.

 ========================== ==============
  Capacity                    G * (1/N * S(min))